Michael Kegel, Bioengineering, College of Engineering

 Mentor: Andrew Spence, Bioengineering

-The Effect of Electrocutaneous Haptics on Task Completion and Embodiment in Virtual Reality Environments
+The Effect of Electrocutaneous Haptics on Task Performance in Virtual Reality Environments

 Keri Kern, Biology with Teaching, College of Science and Technology